 Collecting accurate data is critical to running successful business operations.
-Loqate verifies against a global portfolio of postal providers, and supplementary satellite navigation services from USPS and Royal Mail to TomTom, meaning accurate data is always captured at the point of onboarding.
+Loqate verifies its address data against a global portfolio of postal providers, and supplementary satellite navigation services from USPS, Royal Mail and TomTom, meaning accurate data is always captured at the point of onboarding.

-Google Place Autocomplete is predominantly used for geolocation, meaning that the locations it is able to plot aren’t necessarily valid, mailable addresses.
-Also, Google’s data is only verified against data collected by their Street View Vehicles and crowdsourcing, making it much less reliable.
+Google’s address data is also only ever verified against data collected by their Street View Vehicles and crowdsourcing, making it much less reliable.